jvanasco/metadata_parser/README.rst

 MetadataParser is a Python module for pulling metadata out of web documents.

-It requires `BeautifulSoup` for parsing. `Requests` is required for installation at this time, but not for operation.
-Additional functionality is automatically enabled if the `tldextract` project is installed, but can be disabled by setting an environment variable.
+`BeautifulSoup` is required for parsing.
+`Requests` is required for fetching remote documents.
+`tldextract` is utilized to parse domains, but can be disabled by setting an environment variable.

 This project has been used in production for many years, and has successfully parsed billions of documents.